Golden Globes 2025: Most daring looks on the red carpet

 Golden Globes 2025: Most daring looks on the red carpet from Jennifer Coolidge to Cate Blanchett

-Analysis: Reporter Kaleigh Werner looks at the most daring fashions from the 2025 Golden Globes
+Analysis: Reporter Kaleigh Werner looks at the most daring fashion from the 2025 Golden Globes

 Your support helps us to tell the story